 Instead, promote and train for career changes based on contributions and potential, regardless of educational credentials, tenure or experience.
 As an example, this is how employees at Hilton describe it:

-"Whenever I'm visiting a hotel or corporate office I hear amazing stories from fellow team members from a housekeeper who worked her way up to be a GM to someone who has worked in nine different properties in five different continents.
+“Whenever I’m visiting a hotel or corporate office, I hear amazing stories from fellow team members, from a housekeeper who worked her way up to be a GM, to someone who has worked in nine different properties on five different continents.

 “These stories inspire me and prove that working at Hilton is more than just a job, it’s a career.”

-Every single employee at Best Companies has a mentor or sponsor in a senior leadership role to turn to for career advice and honest feedback.
+Employees at Best Companies have a mentor or sponsor in a senior leadership role to turn to for career advice and honest feedback.
 Here is an example of the support people feel at professional services firm Plante Moran:

 “Each employee, from interns through senior managers, are provided a team partner who is their personal coach and mentor throughout their career.
 As other public accounting firms have moved mentorship responsibilities to lower managers, our firm is deeply committed to mentorship at the earliest levels.”